 For me, Centrál Kávéház is the best place to have my first coffee of the day.
 This rustic café is where most locals come and wake up while they read the paper and enjoy a freshly made cup of coffee and some pastries or breakfast.
 It's also a popular venue where companies like to interview their new staff, so if you see someone nervously looking around, be kind.
 They're on a job interview!
 I also had dinner at Centrál Kávéház one evening and ordered some fantastic Hungarian cuisine: a whole duck and pickled vegetables.
 Oh, and I couldn't skip dessert, now could I?

-The Great Market Hall
+Budapest: The Great Market Hall

 Look beyond all the tourists taking snapshots when you enter the mammoth food market of Budapest, the Great Market Hall.
-Because the place is not actually there for just the tourists: a lot of locals use the market on a daily or weekly base to do their shopping in the three-storey hall.
+Because the place is not actually there for just the tourists: a lot of locals use the market on a daily or weekly basis to do their shopping in the three-storey hall.
 Having said that, it is the place to go shopping when you want to take back some edible souvenirs.
 Like proper paprika, dumplings, honey, sugared nuts and fruits or sausages.
 The main level is filled with produce vendors and most of the butchers.

-The basement is not for the faint hearted where the smells of vinegar and sauerkraut lead you to the stalls selling pickled vegetables and fruit.
+The basement is not for the faint-hearted where the smells of vinegar and sauerkraut lead you to the stalls selling pickled vegetables and fruit.
 It's also where you see basins full of fish, mainly carp and trout.
 For a tasting feast, head up to the upper level for the sausages and lángos.
 You can sit down and enjoy the pastry, pancake-like, langós that you eat traditionally with cheese.
 You'll see lots of locals at the bars called borozós where they enjoy a cheap beer or wine or a shot of Unicum liquor.
 The souvenirs on this floor are mostly 'made in China' so not worth looking at.
 Go tasting instead!

 Go for the goulash!

 When you look inside Belvárosi Disznótoros seems like just your typical butcher shop or grocer.
-But the long queus around noon tell you that something else is going on in this otherwise so discreet shop.
+But the long queues around noon tell you that something else is going on in this otherwise so discreet shop.
 Students from the near university departments, office people and other locals absolutely don't mind standing in line for a bit to grab their lunch here.
 And once you get inside you'll know why.
 There are a couple of long tables and you can offer the very bust Hungarian cuisine has to offer.
 From steaming goulash with bread and rice, from duck and sausage to pickled vegetables and salted meat.

-Pozsonyi is a typical neighborhood eatery which serves enormous portions of fabulous Hungarian food.
+Pozsonyi is a typical neighbourhood eatery which serves enormous portions of fabulous Hungarian food.
 To me, this was comfort food heaven.
-Everything that left the kitches was well cooked, great smelling and plentiful.
+Everything that left the kitchen was well cooked, great smelling and plentiful.
 On the bright side: if you can't finish your plate (and there's no shame in this, portions are huge) you can just ask the kind staff if you can take the rest to go.

 Wine tasting in Budapest